jbobbylopez/hi/ROADMAP.md

 - Code imporovements - refactoring to increase modularity and maintainability

     - `compile_output_messages()`
-        - [✅] Break this out into multiple functions
+        - [🚧] Break this out into multiple functions
         - [👀] Default icons ❌ and ✅ shouldn't be used in the code.
 Should be pulled from config.ini
         - [👀] Backup related concerns should move to separate functions
         - Indicator logic can likely be broken out
     - `display_checks()`
-        - [✅] Break this out into multiple functions
+        - [🚧] Break this out into multiple functions
-        - [✅] Handle table and column creation more dynamically, based on config.ini values for number of columns, etc.
     - API friendly data structures
         - Improve the structure of messages so this data can be exposed in an API for use in another view, like an HTML report.
-    - [🚧]Do something a bit more constructive with the hi header ("Host Information:") line

 - Aesthetic Improvements

-   - [🚧] Enable customization of output (colors, formatting of tables).
-This will help prevent the tool's output from becoming too mundane, and enable users to refine the tool to show exactly what they want to see.
+    - Address some color bleeding that tends to happen around the report header.
+Probably has something to do with how curses background colors are terminated/controlled to fill white-space and across lines.

 - Features and Functionality